 If all these things leave you a little breathless, you may want to throw yourself a "moving out" shower.
 And why not?
 We've all been to bridal showers or baby showers or have given presents at weddings, so why not throw a party and ask your guests to bring just one item for your new home?
 It doesn't have to be anything expensive, just something useful.
 Make a list of things you need and send it with the invites.
 It's a fun and effective way to make your move a success and most people will be happy to contribute.

 Now that you have all your finances in order, you've taken the first major step in moving.
-Congratulations!
-Now, dig out those rental ads, start circling, viewing and hunting for just the right place, knowing that you can afford it.
-And above all, have fun!
+Dig out those rental ads, start circling, viewing and hunting for just the right place, knowing that you can afford it.